Egremont, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 49.0 km2, of which 48.4 km2 is land and 0.6 km2, or 1.26%, is water.
 Egremont lies along the western border of Berkshire County and Massachusetts, with Columbia County, New York, to the west.
 The town is bordered by Alford to the north, Great Barrington to the east, Sheffield to the southeast, Mount Washington to the southwest, and Copake and Hillsdale, New York, to the west.
 Egremont is 23 mi south-southwest of Pittsfield, 50 mi west of Springfield, 140 mi west of Boston, and 48 mi southeast of Albany, New York.

 Egremont is situated in a valley east of the Taconic Range.
-To the southwest, Mount Whitbeck divides the town from Mount Washington, and to the west, Mount Fray and several other mountains divide the town from New York proper.
-Mount Fray is the site of the Catamount Ski Area, which is located both in Egremont, Massachusetts and Hillsdale, New York, and is one of only four ski areas in the United States to be located in two states..
-Mount Whitbeck and its neighbor, the Jug End, make up the Jug End State Reservation and Wildlife Management Area.
-The Appalachian Trail extends through the reservation, before turning east at the Jug End towards Great Barrington.
+To the southwest, Mount Whitbeck divides the town from Mount Washington, and to the west, Mount Fray and several other mountains divide the town from New York.
+Mount Fray is the site of Catamount Mountain Resort, a ski area that straddles the Massachusetts–New York state line between Egremont, Massachusetts, and Hillsdale, New York.
+The resort offers alpine skiing and snowboarding and is one of a small number of ski areas in the United States whose terrain extends across a state boundary.
+The mountain’s summit is in Massachusetts, while portions of the resort’s ski terrain extend westward into New York."Trail Map" Catamount also operates summer attractions, including an aerial adventure park and a zipline tour."Summer" Mount Whitbeck and its neighbor, the Jug End, make up the Jug End State Reservation and Wildlife Management Area.
+The Appalachian Trail extends through the reservation before turning east at the Jug End toward Great Barrington.
 The town lies along the Green River, a tributary of the Housatonic River.
 Several brooks also flow through the town, with one being dammed to form the Mill Pond in South Egremont.

 In South Egremont, Massachusetts Route 23 and Route 41 meet just northeast of the Mill Pond, traveling together into Great Barrington.
 The western end of Route 23 is at the state border within town, where it becomes New York State Route 23.
 Massachusetts Route 71, which carries part of the Knox Trail, also passes through the town, from Alford to the north to Great Barrington to the east.
 The highway does not meet the other two, however, until well into Great Barrington.
 The nearest interstate, Interstate 90 (the Massachusetts Turnpike), is located north of town, with the nearest exit, the "turn-around" Exit 1, being 12 mi to the north in West Stockbridge.
 There is no rail, bus or air service in town, with the nearest for all three being in Great Barrington.
 The nearest national air service can be found at Albany International Airport in Albany, New York.